What Is a Reverse Mortgage — And Is it Right for You?

 • Proceeds from reverse mortgages are usually tax-free, which is not the case for many other ways of generating cash (like income or stock sales).

-• The non-recourse clause means that borrowers or heirs will never end up owing more on the loan than the home is worth.
+• The non-recourse clause means that borrowers or their heirs will never end up owing more on the loan than the home is worth.

 Cons

-• These loans are associated with high costs and fees (such as origination fee, mortgage insurance, service fees, and third-party fees).
+• These loans are associated with high costs and fees, such as origination fee, mortgage insurance, service fees, and third-party fees.

 • Variable interest rates can be risky.